Austin-Scott/PortfolioWebsite/content/projects/synopsis-fy/about.md

-A Discord bot that responds to Anime titles with their synopses from [MyAnimeList](https://myanimelist.net/).
-Written for the **UW-Stout An-Bu anime club**.
+A Discord bot that primarily displays synopses of Anime/Manga/Light Novel titles from [MyAnimeList](https://myanimelist.net/).
+It can also serve as a recommendation engine when a club member is looking for a new item to watch/read.
+Originally written in JavaScript and then later completely rewritten in TypeScript.
+Created for the **UW-Stout An-Bu anime club**.